 Software defined networking and Intent based networking

-There was a major focus on software defined networking and Intent based networking and rightly so.
+There was a major focus on software-defined networking and Intent-based networking and rightly so.
 There is a lot of buzz in the industry on this topic and it is regarded as the future in networking technologies.
 I found that this was a hot topic and network engineers out there are realising that Software development skills are going to become a vital skill to obtain and Cisco catered for this with many workshops and seminars to give the attendees a push in the right direction.

-Cisco DNA something I was interested to find out more about and I had the opportunity delve in deeper into this technology.
-Cisco DNA is a platform that handles the communication to all of your network devices.
+Cisco DNA something I was interested to find out more about and I had the opportunity to delve deeper into this technology.
+Cisco DNA is a platform that handles communication to all of your network devices.
 DNA Center is the foundation controller and analytics platform at the heart of Cisco’s intent-based network for large and midsize organisations.
 Cisco DNA Center provides a single dashboard for every fundamental management task to simplify running your network.
 With this platform, IT can respond to changes and challenges faster and more intelligently.
-Not only will you be able to configure your networking devices but can allow you to start using Intent-based networking which is a whole new technology which will change the networking world.
+Not only will you be able to configure your networking devices but can allow you to start using Intent-based networking which is a whole new technology that will change the networking world.

 Bottom line – Devnote and Dev ops is the future for all Networking Engineers.